tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_2.md

 The room inside was definitely not a normal medical room.
 Sure, there were some familiar things (beds, cabinets, the faint smell of antiseptic), but the rest looked like a nightmare from a museum.
 Nonhuman body parts floated in cloudy jars, some twitching slightly as if still alive.
 Anatomical drawings covered the walls, but instead of humans, they showed centaurs, dragons, and stranger beings I couldn’t even begin to recognize.

 “Claude?
 You in here?”
 Mom called out.
+Judging by the name I read on the certificates on the wall, this wasn't his real name.
+Later, Mom explained that nobody uses their real names there for safety, and it's also a superstition.

 A tall figure stepped in through a side door.
 He wore green scrubs, plus a cap and a mask.

 “Oh, he lost his first fight?”
 Claude asked, voice muffled by the mask.

 “No, but he needs a check,” Mom answered.